MikePohatu/Birdsnest-Explorer/documentation/intro/README.md

 ![Controls](/documentation/image/intro/controls.png)

 ### Refresh view
-The visualizer uses an algorithm to layout the nodes on the screen in a sensible way.
-Refreshing the view restarts this algorith to update the location of the nodes based on any changes e.g. the user manually moving certain nodes.
+The visualizer uses an algorithm to layout the nodes on the screen in a (hopefully) sensible way.
+Refreshing the view restarts this algorithm to update the location of the nodes based on any changes e.g. the user manually moving certain nodes.

 If the number of nodes on screen exceeds 300, animation will be disabled to improve performance.